 The Shinjuku area in Tokyo has everything you could ask for - shopping, bars, gardens… and now Godzilla.
 See Godzilla watching over the district in the form of a life-size replica of the monster’s head peering down from one of its skyscrapers.

-Sumo wrestling originated in Japan and is considered a modern Japanese martial art.
-A wrestler attempts to force his opponent out of a circular ring This ancient sport is very popular and tends to sell out very quickly.
+Sumo wrestling originated in Japan and is a world-famous Japanese martial art.
+A wrestler attempts to force his opponent out of a circular ring.
+This ancient sport is very popular and matches tends to sell out very quickly.

 Each JapanBall tour is unique and based on the baseball schedule.

 If the tour you are interested in doesn’t include the sites you would like to see, we can help you visit these places before or after the tour.